PyO3/pyo3/guide/src/building-and-distribution.md

 ### Manual builds

-To build a PyO3-based Python extension manually, start by running `cargo build` as normal in a library project which uses PyO3's `extension-module` feature and has the [`cdylib` crate type](https://doc.rust-lang.org/cargo/reference/cargo-targets.html#the-crate-type-field).
+To build a PyO3-based Python extension manually, start by running `cargo build` as normal in a library project with the [`cdylib` crate type](https://doc.rust-lang.org/cargo/reference/cargo-targets.html#the-crate-type-field) while the `PYO3_BUILD_EXTENSION_MODULE` environment variable is set.

 Once built, symlink (or copy) and rename the shared library from Cargo's `target/` directory to your desired output directory: